nicuveo/pietre/docs/implementation.md

 ### Semantic analysis

 We then go through the AST to do [semantic analysis](/lib/Lang/Pietre/Stages/Analysis.hs) of the parsed program.
 This includes:
-  - validating language requirements that are not expressed in the grammar (such as restrictions on _rvalues_),
+  - validating language requirements that are not expressed in the grammar (such as restrictions on _lvalues_),
   - resolving the name of all symbols,
   - checking the type of expressions,
   - performing some control flow analysis.